madu12/whatsapp-chatbot-webhook/readme.md

 5. Enter your server URL followed by /webhook (e.g., https://yourdomain.com/webhook).

-6. Enter your VERIFY_TOKEN in the "Verify Token" field.
+6. Enter your WHATSAPP_VERIFY_TOKEN in the "Verify Token" field.

 7. Save the changes.